Cipery/100-days-of-code/log.md

 **Link to work:** :>

-### Day 22: February 28th, 2021 - Zigbee2Mqtt device monitoring in .Net 5 + Blazor
+### Day 22: March 1st, 2021 - Zigbee2Mqtt device monitoring in .Net 5 + Blazor

 **Today's Progress**: Spent most of my time debugging stuck zigbee devices :(

+**Thoughts:** Gotta have this in beta stage before friday!

+**Link to work:** :>

+### Day 23: March 2nd, 2021 - Zigbee2Mqtt device monitoring in .Net 5 + Blazor

+**Today's Progress**: Lot's of work done today!
+Finally fetching power plug data, and real-time displaying the data in Dashboard!
+But - this app should present realtime data and I am already starting to feel like it's gonna be Hellheim :( Thinking about using Stl.Fusion

 **Thoughts:** Gotta have this in beta stage before friday!